odysseaspap/tf_visual_tools2/README.md

 # TF Visual Tools

+Modification of original tf_visual_tools package (https://github.com/PickNikRobotics/tf_visual_tools) to support loading and editing of TFs defined through launch files.
+Following is the oginal README:

 Easily move `\tf` frames around using your keyboard or mouse.
 Use as a simple calibration-by-eye tool or add menus and interative markers to create customized functionality.

 TF Visual Tools developed by [Andy McEvoy](http://github.com/mcevoyandy) and [Dave Coleman](http://dav.ee).